 - Matthew Perry

 I hope you enjoyed this discussion of the ENTP personality type.
+What are your experiences with ENTPs or are you one yourself?
+Let us know in the comment section below.

 To learn more about all the other interesting personality types, have a look at the 16 Personalities of the Myers-Briggs Type Indicator.